What Does An Approved Short Sale Mean?

 Short sales are a complicated process.
 The wait for short sale approval can be very long, and sometimes buyers lose patience.

 Banks generally do not approve a short sale until the bank receives an offer from a buyer.
-So, the usual way a short sale can be approved is for a buyer to submit an offer and get that offer approved.
-This is how a typical short sale goes:
+The usual way a short sale can be approved is for a buyer to submit an offer and get that offer approved:

 - Agent lists the short sale.